You can view our infographic on Bulk Buying Strategies here.

 Form alliances with other local communities and vendors..
 By working together, you’ll have more pull with these vendors and service providers when negotiating discounts.
 You can also take this strategy online: Group-buying sites like BuyerHive.com allow businesses to pool together and increase their buying power which results in retailers dropping their prices.

 Taking the above steps in your purchasing process can go a long way in bringing significant savings to your association.
-To learn more about these and other strategies for running a cost-efficient HOA or community association, complete the form below to receive future educational resources delivered directly to your inbox.
+To learn more about these and other strategies for running a cost-efficient HOA or community association, complete the form to receive future educational resources delivered directly to your inbox.